JeandsonBarros/review-hub-next-js-and-spring-boot/README.md

         <td>Authenticated</td>
     </tr>
 <tr>
-        <td>26</td>
+        <td>28</td>
         <td>Delete a reviews</td>
-        <td>The user deletes a review he made of a product, the id of the review must be informed in the path.
+        <td>The user delete a review he made of a product, the id of the review must be informed in the path.
 If something is wrong, the api will return a message describing the error.</td>
         <td>/api/review/{productId}</td>
         <td>DELETE</td>
         <td>Authenticated</td>
     </tr>

 </tbody>
 </table>